 1936(1st of Av, 5696): Rosh Chodesh Av

-1936: Birthdate of Harvey David Luber.
-The Chicago native became a first rate photographer, a leader of the Little Rock Jewish community and a great friend.
+1936: Birthdate of Harvey David Luber, the Chicago native who became a first rate photographer, a leader of the Little Rock Jewish community and a great friend.

 1936: The Palestine Post reported that since according to the 1935 Official Palestinian Report on Migration certain professions became overcrowded, the government had restricted the admission to the country of all those belonging to the medical, legal and engineering professions.
 [Editor’s note: This seemingly innocuous ruling came at a time when educated Jews were trying to leave Germany.]
 Arab snipers shot at British soldiers patrolling the Nablus road in Jerusalem.
 Lengths of railway track were found removed near Tulkarm.
 Arab hawkers asked for police protection in order to be able to sell their wares.
 They complained that the general strike brought them ruin, starvation and death.
 Several more prominent members of the Arab "National Guard" were interned at Sarafand